pszemraj/vid2cleantxt/README.md

 # vid2cleantxt

 vid2cleantxt: a pipeline for turning heavily speech-based video files into clean, readable text from the audio.
+TL;DR check out [this Colab script](https://colab.research.google.com/drive/1WfJ1yQn-jtyZsoQXdzXx91FPbLo5t7Mg?usp=sharing) to see a trancription and keyword extraction of a JFK speech.

 	Note: this is a work-in-progress, and my first 'real' repo.
 	As such, code isn't fully optimized or following software eng norms yet, but will continue to be improved over time.